AsheshPinisetti/SDAI_PROJ2/README.md

 ## Online Access
 Deployment on Heroku
-The deployed application can be accessed at [Heroku-App-URL].
+The deployed application can be accessed at Heroku-App-URL.

 ## Local Access